vladdou/ms4-of-stories-shop/README.md

 ### Design
 I wanted the site to be easy navigated with a clean and minimalistic design.
 The focus should be on the images of the products.

  #### Colors
 Beyond white for the navbar and footer and a darker grey #555 for the body text I wanted to have a main color that was calming for the eye and that was representing nature and sustainability.
-I choose two different shades of green that I thought fit this purpose perfectly, #637867 & #939891. #F2F1EF was picked from the background of the hero image on the index page and used as an overlay to tie the pages together.
+I choose two different shades of green that I thought fit this purpose perfectly, #637867 & #939891. #F2F1EF was picked from the hero image on the index page and used as an  background overlay to tie the pages together.

 ![color palette](static/README/images/color-palette.png)

  #### Typography
+ The font used for this website is Open Sans from [Google Fonts](https://fonts.google.com/specimen/Open+Sans?query=open+sans)

 ### Wireframes